What is Heliography?

 Heliography is the oldest known photographic process.
-Developed by the French inventor Joseph Nicéphore Niépce in the early 19th century, it underlies the world’s first permanently preserved photograph.
-Anyone asking “What is heliography?” finds the answer in its etymology: the term comes from Greek and means “drawing with the sun.”
+Developed by the French inventor Joseph Nicéphore Niépce in the early 19th century, it forms the basis of the world’s first permanently preserved photograph.
+Those asking “What is heliography?” will find the answer in its etymology: the term derives from the Greek and means “drawing with the sun.”

 Heliography was developed by Joseph Nicéphore Niépce (1765–1833), a French inventor from Saint-Loup-de-Varennes.

-In 1827, he produced the first surviving photograph to this day: a view from the window of his estate, Le Gras, with an exposure time of several days.
+After years of experimentation with various light-sensitive materials, he discovered that bitumen — a natural asphalt — was capable of permanently fixing an image.
+In 1827, he produced the oldest surviving photograph in the world: a view from the window of his estate at Le Gras, achieved with an exposure time of several days.

 Why is heliography still relevant today?